SukkaW/react-compiler-webpack/README.md

 ### Next.js

-Next.js has already intergrated the React Compiler and can be enabled with the following configuration:
+Next.js has already integrated the React Compiler and can be enabled with the following configuration:

 ```js
 // next.config.js